 Amar, age 50, had taken term insurance of Rs 1 crore and was content that family financial security has been taken care.
 Unfortunately, Amar died during COVID.
-Family applied for claim but claim was repudiated because of non-disclosures of existing policies.
+Family applied for claim but claim was repudiated because of non-disclosures of existing insurance policies.
 The family investigated and found that Amar had applied for term insurance with two companies on a monthly mode but continued with only one company.
 Amar should have declared the policy which was discontinued.

-Vimal Gupta was a successful businessman and had multiple insurances.
+Vimal Gupta was a successful businessman and had multiple insurance policies.
 He bought a large cover when he took a loan of Rs 10 crore.
-Within 9 months, he expired due to a cardiac arrest but claim was rejected on non-disclosure of existing policies.
+Within 9 months, he expired due to a cardiac arrest but claim was rejected on non-disclosure of existing insurance policies.
 Family of Vimal confirmed that all list of policies was handed over to agent but same was not submitted along with the Proposal Form.
 But it was found that same was not declared in the Proposal Form and Vimal had shared the OTP as acceptance of the form.

 Why disclosures of existing insurance policies are important?

 Here are the 3 reasons why accurate disclosures are must for insurance policies as mentioned below:-